 In order to be good at manual testing, we have curated certain qualities that will help you become a better manual Tester-

-- Technical skills - Having technical skills like ability to query database, understanding of table structure, knowledge of client server architecture etc helps in understanding of the internal working of the application and data flow.
-This in turn helps in creating better test cases.
+- Technical skills – Having technical skills like the ability to query the database, understanding of table structure, knowledge of client-server architecture, etc helps in the understanding of the internal working of the application and data flow.
+This, in turn, helps in creating better test cases.

-- Attention to details - While testing, attention to detail helps in meticulously testing each and every feature of the application.
+- Attention to detail – While testing, attention to detail helps in meticulously testing each and every feature of the application.

 - Do not assume – As testers grow in experience, at times they tend to take certain things for granted but no matter how simple or trivial the functionality to be tested is, the tester should not assume that it will work without validating the same.

-- Good communication skills - As a tester, one has to deal with different stakeholders, the fellow developers, managers and sometimes with the client representatives also.
-Good communication and interpersonal skills help testers in efficient gathering of requirements as clearly articulated queries helps in avoiding any requirement gaps.
+- Good communication skills – As a tester, one has to deal with different stakeholders, fellow developers, managers and sometimes with the client representatives also.
+Good communication and interpersonal skills help testers inefficient gathering of requirements as clearly articulated queries help in avoiding any requirement gaps.

 Manual testing myths

-- Automation and AI will remove manual testing - First of all, there are many kinds of testing that can only be performed by humans like exploratory testing, usability testing, UI testing etc. Secondly, even for conventional form of testing, manual testing is required till the application becomes stable and automation scripts get written.
+- Automation and AI will remove manual testing – First of all, there are many kinds of testing that can only be performed by humans like exploratory testing, usability testing, UI testing, etc. Secondly, even for a conventional form of testing, manual testing is required until the application becomes stable and automation scripts get written.
 Also, 100% automation coverage is nearly impossible, so manual testing is there to stay.

 - Testing starts only after development gets completed – Testing phase can start as early as the requirement elicitation phase and corresponding to software development activity, there can be a testing activity in each of the phases.
 A very common SDLC model implementing the same is the V-model.

-- Testing is an easy job - Efficient testing requires complete knowledge of application to be tested, the domain knowledge, database structure and many a times the knowledge of the internal architecture as well.
-Apart from that a tester needs to meticulously test each and every aspect of the application without assuming anything and then clearly articulate the issues to the developers.
-All this means, testing is not an easy job.
+- Testing is an easy job – Efficient testing requires complete knowledge of the application to be tested, the domain knowledge, database structure and many times the knowledge of the internal architecture as well.
+Apart from that, a tester needs to meticulously test each and every aspect of the application without assuming anything and then clearly articulate the issues to the developers.
+All this means testing is not an easy job.

 - Testing increases project cost – The very aim of testing is to ensure software quality and early bug detection.
 Bugs found in early phases of the application and before project delivery greatly reduces the bug fixing cost.
 Hence, in the long run, testing doesn’t increase the project cost instead it helps in reducing the bug fixing cost.